max-heller/mdbook-pandoc/README.md

 Since `mdbook-pandoc` supports many different output formats through `pandoc`, it must be configured to render to one or more formats through the `[output.pandoc]` table in a book's `book.toml` file.

-Configuration is centered around *output profiles*, named sets of arguments that `mdbook-pandoc` passes to `pandoc` to render a book in a particular format.
+Configuration is centered around *output profiles*, named packages of options that `mdbook-pandoc` passes to `pandoc` as a [*defaults file*](https://pandoc.org/MANUAL.html#defaults-files) to render a book in a particular format.
 The output for each profile is written to a subdirectory with the same name as the profile under `mdbook-pandoc`'s top-level [build directory](https://rust-lang.github.io/mdBook/format/configuration/renderers.html#output-tables) (`book/pandoc` if multiple renderers are configured; `book` otherwise).

-The available settings are described below:
+A subset of the available options are described below:

 > **Note:** Pandoc is run from the book's root directory (the directory containing `book.toml`).
 > Therefore, relative paths in the configuration (e.g. values for `include-in-header`, `reference-doc`) should be written relative to the book's root directory.